Claim Procedures 2013-2014

 Our Health Service offers valuable benefits to students.
 Unlike many colleges, Luther's Health Service is open long hours, students can be seen on a walk-in basis, and they can see a physician rather than being referred off-campus.
 Access to quality health care providers is one of the tangible ways Luther provides a full-service residential experience to students.

-Health Service appointments are available free of charge to all students as part of their comprehensive college fee.
-Certain services, procedures, supplies or medications come with a charge.
+Health Service appointments are available to all students.
+Certain services, provider appointments, procedures, supplies or medications come with a charge.

 Because many injuries and illnesses require more extensive care, we feel strongly that students should be covered under some form of health insurance.
 No one needs high medical bills added to the expense of a college education.